 Advice: For whom, what and for which purpose?

-Unfortunately, studying with a disability or chronic illness is still not a matter of course despite legal bases for equal participation in higher education.
+Unfortunately, studying successfully and trouble-free with a disability or chronic illness is still not a matter of course despite legal bases for equal participation in higher education.
 Although a lot has happened at the universities in terms of accessibility, affected students still have to overcome many barriers on their way to successfully completing their studies – in addition to the burden that a disability or chronic illness means for each individual.
 Most impairments are invisible (96%) like you can look up at “Useful Information: Facts and Figures”, therefore students with an impairment need to be active and search for support by themselves.
 The challenges are as diverse as the impairments, be it mental illnesses, chronic somatic illnesses, autism spectrum disorder, partial performance disorders or visual, hearing and movement impairments.